 - Now check Windows 10 running smoothly, there is no more 100 CPU usage.

 Make Sure Windows Have Latest Drivers Installed

 Device drivers play a major role in Windows system performance.
 And you must have the latest updated drivers installed on your system to run Windows 10 smoothly.
-So If the installed driver software corrupted or incompatible with the current Windows 10 version you may face slow performance.
+So If the installed driver software is corrupted or incompatible with the current Windows 10 version you may face slow performance.
 We recommend check and update driver software especially for Graphics cards, Network adapters and any other removable disk drive.

 - To check and update the driver software (example display driver) on Windows 10

 - Press Windows + X and select device manager,